-Age 61, Appointed as a Director 15 February 2008 Ray Smith FCPA, FAICD, Dip Com was Chief Financial Officer of Smorgon Steel Group for 11 years.
-During that period he was at the forefront of the rationalisation of the Australian Steel Industry.
-Mr Smith brings a wealth of corporate and financial experience in the areas of strategy, acquisitions, treasury and capital raisings.
+Ray Smith FCPA, FAICD, Dip Com was Chief Financial Officer of Smorgon Steel Group for 11 years.
+During that period Smorgon Steel Group was at the forefront of the rationalisation of the Australian Steel Industry.
+Mr Smith is a Director of listed entities WHK Group Ltd and Willmott Forests Ltd. Mr Smith is a trustee of the Melbourne and Olympic Park Trusts.
+Mr Smith brings a wealth of corporate and financial experience in the areas of strategy, acquisitions, treasury and capital raising.